webplantmedia/.vim/README.md

 #Vim Plugins and Configuration Files for WordPress Development#

-Easily duplicate vim environment on any computer using vim
+Easily duplicate vim environment on any computer

 ##Installation##